sashorna/shorna/README.md

 # shorna
-This is my first Repositor.
+This is my first Repository.
 Author - Shorna